ijmmni99/WebCBIR-master/README.md

 # WebCBIR

 This repo reffer from this <a href="https://github.com/ledleledle/CBIR">Repository</a> and i just convert it to some web.
 I'm using <a href="https://demos.creative-tim.com/argon-dashboard-pro/">Argon Template</a> which its nice :) .
 Its just like google image search but i just showing 5 picture most relevant (hopefully most relevant with object).
 Like always...
-Its just a school project.
+Its just a college project.
 The datasets focus on desert, sea and mountain, also i add some wrong random image for testing.
 Sadly the datasets still have duplicate :(

 ### Before you start
 > - Don't ask me how to clone retard :)